fenago/katacoda-scenarios/apache-spark/apache-spark-dataframe-using-datasource/steps/3/text.md

 us-500.csv - http://bit.ly/2LmgDW2

-We already have cloned a github repository which contains a required file.
+**Note:** We already have cloned a github repository which contains a required file.
 Open `apache-spark/Files/chapter_7` to view file.